nixworks/public/index.md

 ##### Apple Inc.
 ### [Apple Inc. removes the Telegram messaging service from its iOS App Store.
 Telegram CEO Pavel Durov says Apple claims "inappropriate content" is available on the service. ](/news/2018/02/1/apple-inc-removes-the-telegram-messaging-service-from-its-ios-app-store-telegram-ceo-pavel-durov-says-apple-claims-inappropriate-content.md)
-_Context: Telegram, Pavel Durov, Apple Inc., App Store_
+_Context: App Store, Pavel Durov, Apple Inc., Telegram_

 ##### Japan
 ### [Eleven people are killed in a fire at a Japanese residential facility for people in financial difficulty. ](/news/2018/02/1/eleven-people-are-killed-in-a-fire-at-a-japanese-residential-facility-for-people-in-financial-difficulty.md)